T3kton/t3kton.github.io/_sources/contractor/TryIt.txt

   echo Booting form Primary Boot Disk sanboot --no-describe --drive 0x80 || echo Primary Boot Disk is not Bootable

-The VM is curent set to the `normal-boot` pxe.
+The VM is current set to the `normal-boot` pxe.
 That script tells it to boot to the first harddrive.

 Next the pxe_template::